How to Use Warp: The Agentic Development Environment (2026 Guide)

 Step 3: Configure Warp

-Warp stores its configuration in ~/.warp/ on macOS and Linux.
-Most settings are accessible through the Settings panel (Cmd+, on macOS, Ctrl+, on Linux/Windows), but understanding the file structure helps with dotfiles management.
+Warp keeps configuration under ~/.warp/ on macOS and Linux and %APPDATA%\warp\ on Windows.
+Most settings are exposed through Settings (Cmd+, on macOS, Ctrl+, on Linux/Windows), but understanding the on-disk layout helps when you're checking your dotfiles into Git.

-Warp ships with a curated set of themes.
-Access them via Settings > Appearance > Themes.
-You can also create custom themes by adding YAML files to ~/.warp/themes/:
+Warp ships with a curated theme set (Settings > Appearance > Themes).
+Custom themes are YAML files under ~/.warp/themes/:

 # ~/.warp/themes/deployhq-dark.yaml